bugthing/history/PAYMENTS.md

 # Payments & Fulfillment

+## Usage

+You need to setup db first

+    export DATABASE_URL=sqlite://./tmp/db.sqlite
+    bundle exec rake -T
+    bundle exec rake db:setup
+    bundle exec rake db:migrate

+You can use the console like so:

+    ./bin/console

+You can call service objects (any ruby code infact) and view the events

 ## Order

-Handle the building or an order which can be paid for and fulfilled.
+Handle the building of an order which can be paid for and fulfilled.

 ### Subscription